marikann/go-cookbook/basics/reading-user-inputs.md

 - Forgetting to handle errors, leading to potential crashes or undefined behavior.
 - Ignoring buffer flushing which could leave inputs unread in some scenarios.
 - Misusing input delimiters in `fmt.Scanln` or `bufio.Reader.ReadString`.
-- Not accounting for edge cases such as empty input or incorrect data types.

 ## Performance Tips